sungnga/instagram-clone-app/README.md

 - In the FeedPost list, we want to show a card carousel of a list of suggested users that the account user can follow
 - For each post there's a More button at the top right corner.
 When clicking on it, the OptionsDialog opens showing options for the post.
 Implement this More button functionality

-### 17. Displaying follow suggestions in FeedPost list:
+### 17. Displaying FollowSuggestions in FeedPost list:
 - We want to display a card view within the FeedPost list of a list of suggested followers to our account owner to follow.
 There's a left and right arrow to scroll through the list of suggested followers
 - This suggested card will be provided on the 3rd card on the FeedPost list
 - In src/pages/feed.js file and in FeedPage component: